 Authors should be aware that they are addressing an international audience.
-Articles should present original work, where appropriate should acknowledge any significant contribution by others, and should not have been accepted for publication elsewhere.
+Articles should present original work and, where appropriate, should acknowledge any significant contribution of others.
+Manuscripts submitted to EU-JER for review should not have been accepted for publication elsewhere.
 As an author, you are required to secure permission if you want to reproduce any figure, table, or extract from the text of another source.
 This applies to direct reproduction as well as "derivative reproduction" (where you have created a new figure or table which derives substantially from a copyrighted source).

-Corresponding author should always be willing to participate in peer review process and obliged to provide retractions or corrections of mistakes.
+The corresponding author should always be willing to participate in the peer review process and obliged to provide retractions or corrections of mistakes.
 A list of references should be included in the submitted paper.
 Grant/financial support should be stated in the paper if available.
-All authors are expected to have significantly contributed to the research.
+All authors are expected to contribute significantly to the research.

 Page style: Articles should be typed in 12-point font on A4 page, paginated and double-spaced.
 Margins should be set as top & bottom: 2,5 cm and left & right 2,5 cm.
-The title should be followed by an abstract of 150-250 words and 3 to 5 keywords.
+The title should be followed by an abstract of 150 to 250 words and 3 to 5 keywords.
 Footnotes should be avoided and endnotes kept to a minimum.
 All pages should be numbered.
-References should follow American Psychological Association (APA) (Sixth Edition) style.

 Tables and captions to illustrations: Tables must be typed out on the same document.
 Tables and figures should be numbered.
 The approximate position of tables and figures should be indicated in the paper.
 Captions should include keys to symbols.